djnavarro/workbch/README.md

 #> 5 boys        Lizzo                2 active  NA       Distributional assum…
 ```

-A simple way to only see the high priority projects:
+A simple way to only see the high priority jobs:

 ``` r
 view_priorities()